jonnymind/SIRPAS/Source/Base_Module/Advantages/Battleproof.md

 @(dd Battleproof)
 {
   "*Name": "Battleproof",
-  "*Brief": "Can sustain an additional heavy wound", "Category": "Advantage",
+  "*Brief": "Can sustain an additional physical heavy wound", "Category": "Advantage",
-  "Cost": "2 TT/Hard"
+  "Cost": "2 TT/Hard",
+  "Prerequisite": "Hard to die"
 }

 The character can withstand an additional heavy wound (or the equivalent **IP** from